-All bits of the inner\class\access\flags item not assigned in Table 4.7.6-A are reserved for future use.
+All bits of the inner_class_access_flags item not assigned in Table 4.7.6-A are reserved for future use.
 They should be set to zero in generated class files and should be ignored by Java Virtual Machine implementations.

-If a class file has a version number that is greater than or equal to 51.0, and has an InnerClasses attribute in its attributes table, then for all entries in the classes array of the InnerClasses attribute, the value of the outer\class\info\index item must be zero if the value of the inner\name\index item is zero.
+If a class file has a version number that is 51.0 or above, and has an InnerClasses attribute in its attributes table, then for all entries in the classes array of the InnerClasses attribute, the value of the outer_class_info_index item must be zero if the value of the inner_name_index item is zero.